-- Some users found the plastic can snap or break easily.
+- Pieces are plastic and can snap or break easily.

 Are you planning a large vacation to a theme park or resort?
-Or, maybe you and your family just like to go on adventures together.
-If so, this child leash harness from OFUN may be right for you.
+Or maybe you and your family like to go on adventures together.
+If so, this child leash harness may be right for you.

-It features adjustable shoulder straps, a special wrist attachment for mom, and breathable cushions on the harness.
-We like these features because it keeps both you and your child comfortable no matter how much fun you’re having.
+It features adjustable shoulder straps, a special wrist attachment for parents, and breathable cushions on the harness and wrist attachments.
+We like these features because it keeps both you and your child comfortable — no matter how much fun you’re having.

-We are especially impressed by the breathable cushions because this means moisture is whisked away and friction is reduced, allowing you to use the harness for longer periods of time without worrying about your child’s well-being.
+We are especially impressed by the breathable cushions because they wick moisture and reduce friction, allowing you to use the harness for longer periods without worrying about your child’s well-being.

-The harness itself is made of canvas and cotton with a plastic buckle.
-The leash, referred to as the “anti-lost wrist link” is made of an uncuttable wire coated in thick, durable plastic.
+The harness is made of durable canvas and cotton with a plastic buckle.
+The wearable wrist leash is made of uncuttable wire coated in thick, durable plastic.

-The wrist attachment goes around mom’s wrist and has a swivel connector, which means it turns every which way so your baby doesn’t get stuck or pulled on.
+The wrist attachment goes around the parent’s wrist and has a swivel connector that turns in every direction so your baby doesn’t get stuck or pulled on.
 The lining is made of cotton.

 - 360-degree attachment prevents falls.

-- Leash extends up to 6.5 feet for maximum mobility.
+- The leash extends up to 8.2 feet for maximum mobility.

 Fun & Simple

-Children will love the fun design of this harness and moms will love its simplicity.
-The harness goes over your children’s shoulders and around the waist.
-It is easier to use a child leash when your little one enjoys what they are wearing, especially when it straps across their chest.
+Children will love the fun design of this harness, and moms will love its simplicity.
+The harness goes over your child’s shoulders and around their chest.

-The front clips with an adjustable buckle and strap.
-If you are looking for a simple child leash that still has a bit of flair, this could be a good option.
+The harness fastens in the front with an adjustable buckle and strap.
+If you are looking for a simple child leash that still has a bit of flair, this is a good option.

-The Angel Wings Harness & Leash is made of high-quality cotton and nylon.
+The Angel Wings Harness & Leash is made of high-quality polyester material and nylon.
 The back loop and leash clip are both made of metal.
-The leash is not adjustable, but is 63 inches long.
+The unadjustable leash is 59 inches long.

 - Fun design will delight children.